 [02/2025] Caesar was accepted to the UW ECE PhD program and will start this fall, continuing his research in Echospace!
 Congratulations, Caesar!

-[10/2025] Ameena Majeed joied Echospace as an Undergrad Research Assistant.
+[10/2025] Ameena Majeed joined Echospace as an Undergrad Research Assistant.
 Welcome!

-[08/2025] Aidan Lee joied Echospace as an Undergrad Research Assistant.
+[08/2025] Aidan Lee joined Echospace as an Undergrad Research Assistant.
 Welcome!